aws/aws-toolkit-common/README.md

 * [VSCode](https://github.com/aws/aws-toolkit-vscode/)
 * [Visual Studio](https://github.com/aws/aws-toolkit-visual-studio)

-Components in here should mostly not be a concern for customers or people looking to contribute, see the contributing guide on the repos of projects you are interested in.
+Contributers looking to contribute to the above projects should consult the contributing guide on the repos they are interested in: this repo contains internal components that most contributers If you're looking to contribute to the above projects, consult their respective CONTRIBUTING.md docs: this repo contains internal components that most contributors would find boring.

 ## Components